MicheleGrieco/microblog/README.md

 * Example posts shown on the home page (currently hardcoded)
 * User profile pages at `/user/<username>` with Gravatar avatar and last seen info
 * Edit profile page for the logged-in user
+* Track last seen time for users
+* Custom error pages (404 and 500)
+* Docker support for containerized deployment
+* Unit tests for user and post models
 * HTML templates with Jinja2

 ---